openmrs/openmrs-esm-patient-management/README.md

 This monorepo uses [yarn](https://yarnpkg.com).

-To install the dependancies, run:
+To install the dependencies, run:

 ```bash
 yarn install